 As my friend and I finally left, wrapped in towels and feeling utterly rejuvenated, she turned to me.
 “Okay, you were right,” she conceded.
 “This feels… real.”

 And that’s the magic of Lukács.
 It offers a unique combination of genuinely potent healing waters, a deep and tangible history, and an authentic local atmosphere that you simply cannot replicate.
+It’s not trying to compete with Széchenyi’s grand columns or Rudas’s rooftop glamour.
+It doesn’t need to.

 So next time you’re in Budapest and craving a soak, by all means, admire the grand palaces.
 But for a truly restorative experience, come to Lukács.
 Find a spot in the swirling leisure pool, listen to the murmur of Hungarian chatter around you, and feel the real, unlocked soul of the City of Baths.